FarhanRiaaz/technologies-login-example/README.md

-# technologies_login_example
+# Flutter MVVM example with provider and getIt.

-A flutter project to show case the clean code architecture
+A flutter project to showcase a clean code architecture.
+1: Provider as state management.
+2: GetIt as dependency injection.
+3: DIO as Remote calls.
+4: Sembast as Local database.
+5: Complete Repository pattern with offline first ability.
 ## Getting Started

 This project is a starting point for a Flutter application.